 The Tomb of the TaskMaker, a 1998 sequel to the Macintosh RPG TaskMaker.
 Although it appeared on a MacAddict disc, the game was rush-released in a somewhat compromised format by a small software company that went under almost immediately afterward.
 One of the game's authors put a slightly updated version out on his website in July 2008.

 Metroid Prime Trilogy.
 When Nintendo and Retro Studios hawked this compilation of all three Prime games as a "Limited Edition release", for once, they weren't kidding.
-It's cheap enough (and easy, due to the Wii's backwards compatibility, but... not for those with a Wii U, as Trilogy is the only way to play the first two Prime games on that system) to get all three games by themselves, but for those looking for this triple-pack including all three games on one disk with Wii Remote controls and bonus features, be warned: the disk by itself has been known to go for over $100, with new, shrinkwrapped copies going for over twice that, placing it along with Xenoblade as the console's most valuable titles.
+It's cheap enough (and easy, due to the Wii's backwards compatibility, but... not for those with a Wii U, as Trilogy is the only way to play the first two Prime games on that system, or play them in widescreen on either) to get all three games by themselves, but for those looking for this triple-pack including all three games on one disk with Wii Remote controls and bonus features, be warned: the disk by itself has been known to go for over $100, with new, shrinkwrapped copies going for over twice that, placing it along with Xenoblade Chronicles as the console's most valuable titles.

 The leaked 0.05 release of Rockman 4 Minus Infinity (containing the Bonus Boss fight with Shadow Man) has been taken down at the request of PureSabe, dooming it to this fate.